sannae/the-notebook/docs/web/django.md

 * The views of the app call the templates saved in `APPLICATION_NAME/templates/APPLICATION_NAME` (according to a Django's convention)
 * The templates use a combination of HTML/CSS/JS and Django's `{% block %}` syntax: this lets you modularize the code
 * The HTML/CSS/JS templates use [Bootstrap](https://getbootstrap.com/docs/5.1/getting-started/introduction/)
-* In using the `ForeignKey` relationship between a 'parent' field and a 'child' field in `models.py`, Django automatically adds a property to the parent to provide access to all children called <child>_set, where <child> is the name of the child object.
+* In using the `ForeignKey` relationship between a 'parent' field and a 'child' field in `models.py`, Django automatically adds a property to the parent to provide access to all children called `<child>_set`, where `<child>` is the name of the child object.
 Below an example:
 ```python
 from django.db import models
 class Product(models.Model):